MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch1.1" class="n"></a> 1.1 Reinfrocement Learning

-> Reinfocement learning is different from _supervised learning_, the kind of learning studied in most current reserch in the field of machine learning.
+> Reinforcement learning is different from _supervised learning_, the kind of learning studied in most current research in the field of machine learning.
 Supervised learning is learning from a training set of labeled examples provided by a knowledgable external supervisor.
 Each example is a description of a situation together with a specification—the label—of the correct action the system should take to that situation, which is often to identify a category to which the situation belongs.
 The object of this kind of learning is for the system to extrapolate, or generalize, its responses so that it acts correctly in situations not present in the training set.

 Whereas reinforcement learning relies on interaction between an agent and the environment, supervised learning which utilizes the "omniscient" training data set.